Spousal Support in Michigan

 When you are living with your spouse, it can be easy to forget that while

 you both share incomes, you still have individual expenses and needs.

-It is only when the marriage is dissolved through
+It is only when the marriage is dissolved through a divorce that people

-or alimony – are often an area of hot contention.
+– are often an area of hot contention.

 Spousal support may be ordered by the judge so that one spouse helps the